richardpaulhudson/spacy_projects_multiprocessing/README.md

 This approach is exemplified in [example_subprocess_async.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_subprocess_async.py).
 It, too, has serious problems:

 - The fact that each subprocess is managed in its own coroutine greatly increases the code complexity and also introduces threading issues that have to be managed extensively with a mutex.
-- Because asynchronous functions can only be called from other asynchronous functions or by an asynchronous runner method like `asyncio.run()`, going this route in spacy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
+- Because asynchronous functions can only be called from other asynchronous functions or by an asynchronous runner method like `asyncio.run()`, going this route in spaCy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
 This would make the code hard to understand.

 ### 3.3 `trio`

 [trio](https://trio.readthedocs.io/en/stable/reference-io.html) is a high-level library designed primarily to support asynchronous IO.
 It provides a nice layer of abstraction over subprocess creation and management, but using it here would have the following problems:

-- Using `trio` requires using asynchronous programming. - Because asynchronous functions can only be called from other asynchronous functions or by an asynchronous runner method like `asyncio.run()`, going this route in spacy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
+- Using `trio` requires using asynchronous programming. - Because asynchronous functions can only be called from other asynchronous functions or by an asynchronous runner method, going this route in spaCy projects would require major changes that would probably include making methods asynchronous that are not directly relevant to the change.
 This would make the code hard to understand.
 - Using `trio` would mean adding an additional dependency to spaCy, which we normally try and avoid wherever possible.
 In this case, there seems to be no clear advantage over other architecture variants.
 - `trio` does not support Python 3.6, meaning that if we included it we would have to move the bottom Python version peg for spaCy (this may not actually be that serious an issue, though, as Python 3.6 is no longer officially supported in any case).